sydniroller/CS1541_Spring2022/course-info.md

 ## Back to In-Person

-The unversity policy is to be back to full in-person.
+The university policy is to be back to full in-person.
 That means we are back to pre-COVID rules concerning remote classes: it does not exist, as a general rule.
 There are two exceptions: